All Episodes

 Stupid.

-On that day, Robinson and Aguilar uncovered the remains of the dead female, removed them and continued the process of breaking down the remains of the dead female.
+On that day, Robinson and Aguilar uncovered the remains of the dead female, removed them, and continued the process of breaking down the remains of the dead female.

 Robinson and Aguilar placed the remains back in three holes with the concrete purchased earlier.

-Robinson Aguilar concocted the story about Aguilar and Robinson taking a long drive to a park in Belton as an alibi.
+Robinson and Aguilar concocted the story about Aguilar and Robinson taking a long drive to a park in Belton as an alibi.

-Yeah, it worked for you guys.
+Yeah, it didn't work for you guys.

 You stupid.